Ria424/developers-animatesdk-docs/Timeline_object/Timeline45.md

 #### Description

-Method; sets the specified property on all the selected layers to a specified value.
+Method; Sets the specified property on all the selected layers to a specified value.

 #### Example